-4.1 Basis of consolidation
+5.2 Basis of consolidation

-The consolidated financial statements incorporate the financial statements of the Company and entities (including special purpose entities) controlled by the Company (its subsidiaries).
-Control is achieved where the Company has the power to govern the financial and operating policies of an entity so as to obtain benefits from its activities.
+The consolidated financial statements incorporate the financial statements of the Company and entities controlled by the Company (its subsidiaries).
+Control is achieved where an investor controls an investee when he is exposed, or has rights, to variable returns from his

-Income and expenses of subsidiaries are included in the consolidated income statements and the consolidated statements of comprehensive income from the effective date of obtaining control of these companies and up to the effective date of losing control, as appropriate.
+Income and expenses of subsidiaries are included in the consolidated statement of profit or loss and the consolidated statement of comprehensive income from the effective date of obtaining control of these companies and up to the effective date of losing control, as appropriate.
 Total comprehensive income of subsidiaries is attributed to the owners of the Company and to the non-controlling interests even if this results in the non-controlling interests having a deficit balance.

-All intra-group transactions, balances, income and expenses and profits and losses from intragroup transactions are eliminated in full on consolidation.
+All intra-group transactions, balances, income and expenses and profits and losses are eliminated in full on consolidation.